On the equivalence of all models for $(\infty,2)$-categories: The moving lemma

-On the contrary, the face opposite to \((0,i-1)\) cannot belong to \(\{1\} \times B\) nor to \(\Del^1 \times A\) (indeed, since \(A\) is \((\sig \dashv \rho)\)-admissible, if \(A\) contained the simplex spanned by \(J_0 \setminus \{i-1\}\) then it would contain \(J_0\)), and is not an element of \(\B_0\).
+On the contrary, the face opposite to \((0,i-1)\) cannot belong to \(\Delta^{\{1\}} \times B\) nor to \(\Del^1 \times A\) (indeed, since \(A\) is \((\sig \dashv \rho)\)-admissible, if \(A\) contained the simplex spanned by \(J_0 \setminus \{i-1\}\) then it would contain \(J_0\)), and is not an element of \(\B_0\).
 If we consider which simplices in \(\B_0\) other than \(J\) contain this face as a maximal face we see that they must either be of type (iii) and the same index as \(J\) or of type (ii) and a bigger index.
 They are hence necessarily bigger than \(J\) in the total order we chose, and hence this face is not contained in \(Z_{<J}\).
+In summary, there is a pushout square of simplicial sets of the form: